stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - Avoids conflicts with other technologies.
 You can use it on a new project, or to add it to an existing project.
 - Does not require regular updates
 - Has a well-defined update process, because it is just a [Copier](https://copier.readthedocs.io/en/stable/) template

-The tasks provide an opinionated configuration for Terraform and OpenTofu, which is described in this article.
-This configuration enables projects to use built-in features of these tools to support:

-- Multiple TF components ([root modules](https://opentofu.org/docs/language/modules/)) in the same code repository, as self-contained [stacks](#stacks)
-- Multiple instances of the same TF component with different configurations
-- Temporary instances of a TF component for testing or development with [workspaces](https://opentofu.org/docs/language/state/workspaces/).

 > This tooling was built for my personal use.
 I will consider suggestions and Pull Requests, but I may decline anything that makes it less useful for my needs.
 You are welcome to fork [the project](https://github.com/stuartellis/tf-tasks).